Employment and employee benefits in Hong Kong: overview

-The DDO, SDO, FSDO and RDO (see Question 1, Laws applicable to foreign nationals) prohibit an employer from discriminating against any employee or an apprentice by reason of the employee's gender, marital status, pregnancy, disability, family status, race, descent, colour and national or ethnic origin.
-There are, however, several exceptions.
+The Disability Discrimination Ordinance (DDO), Sex Discrimination Ordinance (SDO), Family Status Discrimination Ordinance (FSDO) and Race Discrimination Ordinance (RDO) (see Question 1) prohibit an employer from discriminating against any employee (or job applicant) or apprentice by reason of the individual's gender, marital status, pregnancy, disability, family status, race, descent, colour or national or ethnic origin.
+There are some limited exceptions.
 For example:

-For employment that is likely to be performed outside Hong Kong, the SDO allows a gender to be specified where that particular job requires a man or a woman because local laws or customs dictate that the job cannot be performed by the opposite gender.
+The SDO allows a gender to be specified where a job is to be performed outside Hong Kong and local laws or customs dictate that the particular job cannot be performed by the opposite gender.

-Anyone who believes that they may have been discriminated against in contravention of the provisions of the SDO, DDO and FSDO or RDO has two options to bring a formal complaint:
+Anyone who believes that they may have been discriminated against in contravention of the provisions of the SDO, DDO, FSDO or RDO has two options to bring a formal complaint:

 Lodge a complaint with the Equal Opportunities Commission (EOC).

-Once a complaint is lodged with the EOC, the EOC has the power to conduct an investigation into the complaint, issue a report into its findings regarding the complaint and encourage the parties to settle the complaint by way of conciliation.
-The EOC is also empowered to offer legal assistance to persons who have lodged complaints with the EOC where conciliation has failed.
+Once a complaint is lodged with the EOC, the EOC has the power to conduct an investigation into the complaint, issue a report into its findings and encourage the parties to settle the complaint by way of conciliation.
+The EOC is also empowered to offer legal assistance to persons who have lodged complaints with the EOC.

-There is no formal time limit for issuing a complaint to the EOC but the EOC may decide not to conduct an investigation if more than 12 months has elapsed since the alleged discriminatory act.
+There is no formal time limit for issuing a complaint to the EOC but the EOC can decide not to conduct an investigation if more than 12 months have elapsed since the alleged discriminatory act.

 Making an order that the employer not repeat or continue the discriminatory act or conduct.